cfriot/music-to-led/README.md

 Examples of typical audio sources:
 - Audio cable connected to the audio input jack (requires USB sound card on Raspberry Pi)
 - Webcam microphone, headset, studio recording microphone, etc

+On OSX you have the "Built-In Microphone" as a default choice.

 <!-- You can make some tests with a tone generator and the spectrum mode
 https://www.szynalski.com/tone-generator/ -->